 It’s expensive, no denying that but if you think about how much glasses and lenses cost it basically works out saving you money over the ten-year period during which you have PERFECT vision.

 I have another appointment with my doctor next week (should have been this week but I’m in Joburg visiting family) and hopefully he will say everything is still perfect but I can’t imagine anything else.
-As of tomorrow I only have to use the eye drops twice a day and I have others for if my eyes get dry.
+As of tomorrow I only have to use the eye drops twice a day and I have others for if my eyes get dry, hypromellose for dry eyes is brilliant at this!
 They did get really dry on the plane but eye drops really sorted that out quickly so it wasn’t an issue.